OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 ## 4. Samples

-Click [here](https://omnialowcode.github.io/omnia3-samples/) to access to our collection of Themes and find a set of templates ready to use in your applications.
+Click [here](https://omnialowcode.github.io/omnia3-samples/) to access our collection of Themes and you'll find a set of templates ready to use in your applications.
+Just copy and paste its SCSS variables, build your model and your application will immediately have a new theme available for its users.